aces/Loris/modules/dqt/README.md

 ###### Import the LORIS instrument data

-This step is optional and not required if only the MRI portion of LORIS is used:
+This step is optional and is required only if instruments are used:

 `php CouchDB_Import_Instruments.php`

 ###### Import the LORIS MRI data

-This step is optional and not required if the MRI portion of LORIS isn't installed:
+This step is optional and is required only if the MRI portion of LORIS is installed:

 `php CouchDB_Import_MRI.php`